 Liquefaction impacts vary by location and severity of any given event and will likely only affect certain areas of the District during specific times.
-Based on the risk assessment, it is evident that earthquake-based liquefaction may have a potentially large economic impacts to certain areas of the District Planning Area.
+Based on the risk assessment, it is evident that earthquake-based liquefaction may have potentially large life safety, property, environmental, and economic impacts to certain areas of the District Planning Area.
 Impacts that are not quantified, but can be anticipated in large future events, include: